OxalisCommunity/oxalis/developer-readme.md

 The Oxalis home directory is located in the following order:

 1. Using the environment variable `OXALIS_HOME`
-1. The directory `./oxalis`, located relative to the users home directory.
+1. The directory `.oxalis`, located relative to the users home directory.
 The users home directory is determined by inspecting the Java system property `user.home`

 ### Sample configuration file